Verlander gets win despite ejection as Astros down Rays 15-1

 After that start, the Astros denied a newspaper reporter access to the clubhouse until after Verlander finished his postgame session with the media, and he later tweeted that he didn’t want to speak to the reporter because of unspecified “unethical behavior in the past.”

 Against the Rays, the Astros kept piling on after the early onslaught against Morton.
-The first of Alvarez’s two homers was a three-run shot in the fifth and Jake Marisnick knocked in two runs with a single in a five-run sixth.
+The first of Alvarez’s two homers was a three-run shot in the fifth, and Jake Marisnick knocked in two runs with a single in a five-run sixth.

 Tampa Bay put third baseman Michael Brosseau on the mound in the seventh, and Alvarez hit a solo shot with one out for his 21st homer.